 Leif Ove Andsnes, piano

-The pianist has received Norway’s most distinguished honor, Commander of the Royal Norwegian Order of St. Olav.
-In 2007, he received the prestigious Peer Gynt Prize, awarded by members of parliament to honor prominent Norwegians for their achievements in politics, sports, and culture.
-Andsnes has also received the Royal Philharmonic Society’s Instrumentalist Award and the Gilmore Artist Award.
+Andsnes has received Norway’s distinguished honor, Commander of the Royal Norwegian Order of St. Olav, and in 2007, was awarded the prestigious Peer Gynt Prize.
+He is also the recipient of the Royal Philharmonic Society’s Instrumentalist Award and the Gilmore Artist Award, was inducted into the Gramophone Hall of Fame in July 2013, and received honorary doctorates from New York’s Juilliard School and Norway’s University of Bergen in 2016 and 2017, respectively.
 Saluting his many achievements, Vanity Fair named Andsnes one of the “Best of the Best” in 2005.

 Born in Karmøy, Norway in 1970, Leif Ove Andsnes studied at the Bergen Music Conservatory under the renowned Czech professor Jirí Hlinka.
 He has also received invaluable advice from the Belgian piano teacher Jacques de Tiège who, like Hlinka, has greatly influenced his style and philosophy of playing.
 He is currently an Artistic Adviser for the Prof. Jirí Hlinka Piano Academy in Bergen where he gives regular masterclasses to participating students.
 Andsnes lives in Bergen with his partner and their three children.